tonethar/IGME-330-Spring-2021/weekly/week-10A-notes.md

-# Week 10A - Context-free Grammars
+# Week 10A - Computational Literature & Context-free Grammars with RiTa

 ## I. Overview
 Today we will look at: